 • rBGH milk has higher levels of IGF-1 than natural milk

 A study, done in Wisconsin, by the Family Farm Defenders found an annual death rate of 40% for cows routinely injected with rBGH.
-That means that rather than living their normal 15 to 20 life span most of the cows injected with rBGH were dead after 2 1/2 years.
+This means that rather than living their normal 15 to 20 year life span cows injected with rBGH were dead after and average of 2 1/2 years.